-- 6) Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with U.S. GAAP. - 7) Adjustments or disclosures have been made for all events, including instances of noncompliance, subsequent to the date of the financial statements that would require adjustment to, or disclosure in, the financial statements or in the schedule of findings and questioned costs. - 8) The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements as a whole. - 9) The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with U.S. GAAP.
-To date, there have been no further communications with or decision made by the U.S. Department of Housing and Urban Development for the matters disclosed in Footnote 15 regarding the on-going Section 8 Housing Choice Voucher Program conflict of interest investigation and transfer of excess subsidies from the Section 8 Housing Choice Voucher Program to the Low Rent Housing Program. - 10) Material concentrations have been appropriately disclosed in accordance with U.S. GAAP. - 11) Guarantees, whether written or oral, under which the entity is contingently liable, have been properly recorded or disclosed in accordance with U.S. GAAP. - 12) As part of your audit, you assisted with the preparation of the financial statements, related notes, supplementary information, and schedule of expenditures of federal awards.
-We acknowledge our responsibility as it relates to those nonattest/nonaudit services, including that we assume all management responsibilities; oversee the services by designating an individual, preferably within senior management, who possesses suitable skill, knowledge, or experience; evaluate the adequacy and results of the services performed; and accept responsibility for the results of the services.
-We have reviewed, approved, and accepted responsibility for those financial statements, related notes, supplementary information, and schedule of expenditures of federal awards. - 13) We acknowledge our responsibility for presenting the supplementary information accompanying the financial statements required by the U.S. Department of Housing and Urban Development (HUD) and the information submitted to HUD through the FASSPH submission templates (collectively, the supplementary information required by HUD) in accordance with HUD's Uniform Financial Reporting Standards for HUD Housing Programs, and we believe the supplementary information required by HUD, including its form and content, is fairly presented in accordance with HUD's Uniform Financial Reporting Standards for HUD Housing Programs.
-The methods of measurement and presentation of the supplementary information required by HUD have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information.
+- 7) Adjustments or disclosures have been made for all events, including instances of noncompliance, subsequent to the date of the financial statements that would require adjustment to or disclosure in the financial statements or in the schedule of findings and questioned costs. - 8) The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements as a whole for each opinion unit.
+A list of the uncorrected misstatements is attached to the representation letter. - 9) The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with U.S. GAAP.
+To date, there have been no further communications with or decision made by the U.S. Department of Housing and Urban Development for the matters disclosed in Footnote 15 regarding the on-going Section 8 Housing Choice Voucher Program conflict of interest investigation and transfer of excess subsidies from the Section 8 Housing Choice Voucher Program to the Low Rent Housing Program.
+In addition, the Guam Environmental Protection Agency cited the Authority for a violation of illegal waste disposal and illegal burning activities on certain public housing properties for which corrective measures are being untaken to address the citation. - 10) Guarantees, whether written or oral, under which the Authority is contingently liable, if any, have been properly recorded or disclosed.